ofiwg/libfabric/man/fi_mr.3.md

   parameter must either be valid or NULL.

 *FI_MR_COLLECTIVE*
 : This bit is associated with the FI_COLLECTIVE capability.

-When set, the provider requires that memory regions used in collection operations must explicitly be registered for use with collective calls.
+  If FI_MR_COLLECTIVE is set, the provider requires that memory regions used in collection operations must explicitly be registered for use with collective calls.
 This requires registering regions passed to collective calls using the FI_COLLECTIVE flag.

+  If FI_MR_COLLECTIVE is unset, memory registration for collection operations is optional.
+Applications may optionally pass in a valid desc parameter.
+If the desc parameter is NULL, any required local memory registration will be handled by the provider.

 *Basic Memory Registration*
 : Basic memory registration was deprecated in libfabric version 1.5, but